 Selfishness (amoral familism) and and wholesale uncooperativeness among a people requires saviours to help them out.
-Where the commitment to the common good (especially institutions of governance) is properly established among the majority, such a people produce strong leaders consistently.
+Where the commitment to the common good (especially institutions of governance) is properly established among the majority by leaders, such a people produce even more strong leaders consistently.
 A constant supply of good leaders is an invaluable asset to any nation.
 From this perspective the Urhobo nation is in bad shape.
 Saviours make provisions directly available to people to alleviate existing problems while leaders show the people the way of the the problems troubling them.
 The person who gives you fish when you are hungry is a saviour, the person who shows how to fish as a trade is a leader.

-Instead of progress, the Urhobo nation is back to pre-Mowoe times, the only difference is that Mowoe united the Urhobo nation on a background of colonialism while the Urhobos now have to do it on a playing field dominated by autocolonialsim [if we factor in crude oil politics].
+Instead of progress, the Urhobo nation is somewhat back to pre-Mowoe times, the only difference is that Mowoe united the Urhobo nation on a background of colonialism while the Urhobos of today have to do it on a playing field dominated by autocolonialism by the North [if we factor in crude oil politics].
 Is the Urhobo nation moving forward?

 By the 1980s Great Ogboru, a youthful business magnate, was taking over the role of saviour from Ibru by employing and empowering, most visibly, young Urhobo graduates again mostly in Lagos.
 Ogboru’s generosity to Urhobo folk was legendary at the time.
 It is safe to say if Ogboru was not involved in the military coup against General I B Babangida on April 22nd 1990 [ending his career as a magnate], he might have superseded Ibru as an Urhobo saviour.
 A case of what-might-have-been.

-As things stand both Ogboru and Ibori are fighting “rehabilitation battles” despite their past with the intent of being unifying leaders which the Urhobo broadly support though the opposition to both of them is substantial due to credibility issues.
+As things stand both Ogboru and Ibori are fighting “rehabilitation battles” despite their pasts with the intent of being unifying leaders which the Urhobo broadly support though the opposition to both of them is substantial due to credibility issues.
 Who are the alternatives or proven alternatives?
-None so far and the Urhobos have been cheated too many times by appearances and rhetoric to trust an untried hand.
+None so far and the Urhobos have been cheated too many times by appearances and rhetoric to trust an untried hand in good faith.

 While other ethnic groups in Nigeria have found strong leadership from professors, clergymen, lawyers, ex-corporate executives, ex-top civil servants and politicians, only very generous business magnates and politicians can do so for the Urhobo nation.
 This creates a cyclic problem.
 The typical high-flying Urhobo Big Man or Woman tends to be selfish and unwilling to help his or her people, perhaps for a good reason: no Urhobo person helped them on their way up and where they did the helpers turn it into an unbearable burden of gratitude to the person he or she helped.
 As such Urhobos in high places doubting the commitment of their people to the common good and and support of their own positions, have no incentive to build or foster enabling structures of governance for their people [leadership avoidance].
 The people then have to wait for a saviour to emerge.
 The cycle is endless.

-How is the cycle of saviour seeking and leadership avoidance effectively broken?
+How is the cycle of saviour seeking and leadership avoidance going to be effectively broken?
 It is a question worth answering.
 Perhaps in in Part Two.